rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ## Exercise Intro
 In this exercise we will use automation tooling to create Project namespaces for our `CI/CD` tooling along with the `dev` and `test` namespaces for our deployments to live.
 We do this manually using the OpenShift CLI; but as we go from cluster to cluster or project to project Dev and Ops teams often find themselves having to redo these tasks again and again.
 Configuring our cluster using code; we can easily store this in Git and repeat the process again and again.
 By minimising the time taken to do these repetitive tasks we can accelerate our ability to deliver value to our customers; working on the hard problems they face.

 This exercise uses Ansible to drive the creation of the cluster content.
-In particular; we'll use a play book called the `OpenShift Applier`.
+In particular; we'll use an implementation called the [OpenShift Applier](https://github.com/redhat-cop/openshift-applier).
 Once the project namespace have been created; we will add some tools to support CI/CD such as Jenkins, Git and Nexus.
 These tools will be needed by later lessons to automate the build and deploy of our apps.
 Again; we will use OpenShift Templates and drive their creation in the cluster using Ansible.
 To prove things are working, finally we'll delete all our content and re-apply the inventory to re-create our cluster's content.

 #### Why is config-as-code important?
 * Assurance - Prevents unwanted config changes from people making arbitrary changes to environments.
 No more Snowflake servers!